KaterinGorbachev/HTML_basics-/README.md

 #### How to add animation
-Get a link on https://animate.style/ and then there copy the class name
+Get a link on https://animate.style/ and then copy the class name

 ---